Types of Telescopes

 A typical astrophotography camera and telescope setup.

-The majority of the deep-sky astrophotography I have taken were using apochromatic refractor telescopes.
-The camera was threaded directly onto the focuser drawtube of the optical tube assembly (prime focus), utilizing the native focal length of the instrument.
+The majority of the deep-sky astrophotography I have taken was using apochromatic refractor telescopes.
+The camera was threaded directly onto the focuser drawtube of the optical tube assembly (prime focus), utilizing the instrument’s native focal length.

-This means that to photograph a variety of objects in space (big and small), an assortment of different telescope types must be used.
+This means that to photograph various objects in space (big and small), an assortment of different telescope types must be used.

 Astrophotography images captured in my backyard through various telescopes.